 “So what was so important that you had to keep me back?
 Love advice?” she joked as she brushed the sand off her.

 “Advice from you?”
 I laughed, “Not when you are crushing on Tom,”

 “Really, from all accounts I’ve heard you seem to be crushing bad,” I teased, then eased off, “Does he know you like him?”

-“I’m not sure, I’ve hung out a few times in the mechanics bay and we seemed to get on really well,” she admitted.
+“I’m not sure, I’ve hung out a few times in the mechanics bay.
+We seemed to get on really well,” she admitted.

-“That’s great, you should try and see if he likes you the same,” I advised her then grinned, “However, I did not keep you back to discuss your love life,”
+“That’s great, you should try to see if he likes you the same,” I advised her then grinned, “However, I did not keep you back to discuss your love life,”

 “My love life is not exactly the most important thing right now,”

 “Look, Noah and I discovered a secret entrance out of here,” I revealed to her, lowering my voice in case any of the others had lingered.

 “Wow, that’s erm incredible,” She stared at me as though trying to figure something out, “Why haven’t we left yet if we’ve been able to get out?”

 “Because it’s a lot safer in here, I’ve told you about the infection, but we still have the aliens to deal with.
 I’d rather keep everyone safe in the Mountain than risking everyone’s life out there,”